CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/receiver-filter.md

        timeZone: null
        dateTimeFormat: "OFFSET"
 ```
-## To test the Receiver’s Setting:
+## Testing the Receiver’s Settings, please follow the steps below
 1. Download the [TestRcvFilterMessages.tz](./TestRcvFilters/TestRcvMessages.tz) file from the repository and creat a junk directory.
 ```Text
    $ mkdir <HOME>/prime-reportstream/prime-router/junk